apache/hudi/website/docs/quick-start-guide.md

 >

 ## Advanced Write operations
-Apart from inserts and updates, Apache Hudi supports plethora of write operations like bulk_insert, insert_overwrite, delete_partition etc to cater to different needs of the users.
+Apart from inserts, updates and deletes, Apache Hudi supports plethora of write operations like bulk_insert, insert_overwrite, delete_partition etc to cater to different needs of the users.
 Please refer [here](/docs/next/writing_data) for more advanced write operations.